 State Unemployment Tax Rates

-State unemployment tax (SUTA) rates are set by the state for each employer.
+The state sets state unemployment tax (SUTA) rates for each employer.
 SUTA rates are generally based on the number of employees that you have fired and how many of those employees make unemployment claims.

 Depending on the process established by your respective state, you will either receive your unemployment rate via mail or electronically sometime between October through December.
 Typical rates range from 2.7% – 5.4%.
 This rate is effective beginning January 1, of the following year.